Controversial Reddit communities: GunsForSale

 In January 2014, Mother Jones published a story about gun sales on Reddit, suggesting that sellers were using the platform to exploit a loophole in U.S. federal law.
 Nearly 100 AR-15s were engraved with the Reddit logo as part of a licensing deal made with the sub in 2011.
 It was banned on March 21, 2018, after Reddit updated its content policies to forbid subreddits that facilitate transactions involving certain goods and services.

 Incel subreddits

-A subreddit founded for "involuntary celibates", r/Incels was a forum wherein members discussed their lack of romantic success.
-The sub defined an "incel" as a person over age 20 who has unintentionally gone at least six months without a romantic partner.
+A subreddit founded for incels (r/Incels) was a forum wherein members discussed their lack of romantic success.
+The subreddit defined an "incel" as a person over age 20 who has unintentionally gone at least six months without a romantic partner.
 Self-described incels are largely heterosexual men.